JSMarsh813/Reference/projects/ppt/tpn-dev-journal-8.md

 2. Edited my api so the newest posts show first

 3. Each post has the users id.
-So EACH post COMPONENT calls an api, finds a user w/ that id & grabs the posters username and picture
+So EACH post COMPONENT calls an api.
+The api then finds a user w/ that id & grabs the posters username and picture

 <iframe src="https://ucarecdn.com/33b84c11-5bed-496b-a2af-d2a81eff7035/20230125beenworkingonmyproject.mp4" width="640" height="480" title="progress on community page, filtering works and comments are loading" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe